 Children 12 and younger attend for free

-Talk to fellow fermenters, exchange cultures and recipes, get advice from local food/drink fermentation enthusiasts and experts, attend fermentation demo's and sample everything from sour pickles, fermented hot sauces, miso and natto, to cheeses, hard cider and kombucha.
+Talk to fellow fermenters, exchange cultures and recipes, get advice from local food fermentation enthusiasts, attend fermentation demos and sample everything from sour pickles, miso and natto, to cheeses, long-fermented breads, hard cider and kombucha.

-Please note that the Portland Fermentation Festival is, and always has been, a non-commercial event.
+The Portland Fermentation Festival is, and always has been, a non-commercial event.
 Once you purchase your ticket and enter the festival you will not be sold to.
 The wide array of food and drink ferments are not for sale, they are there to sample.
-There is hard cider and food to purchase as respite on the rooftop but the mission of festival has always been firmly rooted in no sales.
+We will have hard cider and food to purchase as respite on the rooftop but the mission of festival has always been firmly rooted in no sales.
 Our one-night, annual event fosters learning, connecting, communicating and celebrating fermentation with one another.
 We believe that transactional interactions often get in the way of that.

 Please let me know if I can get you any more information about this year's festival and/or put you on our festival media list.
 We would love any coverage that you can provide.